 Visit the Good Friday Appeal website at goodfridayappeal.com.au

-This year’s Good Friday Appeal features two little ambassadors, Arlo and Aru, patients at the RCH.
+This year’s Good Friday Appeal features two little ambassadors, Emily and Finley, patients at the RCH.

-Both Arlo and Aru have been patients at the RCH since they were babies, where they both have received life-saving heart surgery and treatment from the RCH team.
+Emily and Finley have been patients at the RCH since they were very young.
+They have both received life-saving treatment from the RCH team, Emily for the cancer in her brainstem and Finley for his severe spina bifida.

-Your donations can help provide lifesaving care to children like Arlo and Aru.
+Your donations can help provide lifesaving care to children like Emily and Finley.